junxit/us-congress-bills-110/bill.md

   >   - **(3)** Health-care services furnished under subsections (a)(2)(G), (a)(3), and (b) of section 1710 of this title.
   >   - **(4)** Compensation paid under chapter 11 of this title at the 100 percent rate based solely on unemployability and without regard to the fact that the disability or disabilities are not rated as 100 percent disabling under the rating schedule.
   > - **(e)** *Limitation with respect to individual unemployability cases* In the case of compensation described in subsection (d)(4), the Secretary may independently verify or otherwise act upon wage or self-employment information referred to in subsection (c) of this section only if the Secretary finds that the amount and duration of the earnings reported in that information clearly indicate that the individual is not qualified for a rating of total disability.
-  > - **(f)** *Opportunity To contest findings* The Secretary shall inform the individual of the findings made by the Secretary on the basis of verified information under subsection (c), and shall give the individual an opportunity to contest such findings, in the same manner as applies to other information and findings relating to eligibility for the benefit or service involved.
+  > - **(f)** *Opportunity to contest findings* The Secretary shall inform the individual of the findings made by the Secretary on the basis of verified information under subsection (c), and shall give the individual an opportunity to contest such findings, in the same manner as applies to other information and findings relating to eligibility for the benefit or service involved.
   > - **(g)** *Source of funds for administration of section* The Secretary shall pay the expenses of carrying out this section from amounts available to the Department for the payment of compensation and pension.
   > - **(h)** *Termination of authority* The authority of the Secretary to obtain information from the Secretary of Health and Human Services under subsection (a) expires on September 30, 2012.